NguyenDucDuc/PAInfotelFirstTest/README.md

 Unfortunately, I haven't been able to complete task 2 yet because I haven't had much exposure to XML, I probably need more time for task 2.
 I haven't been able to finish it yet.

-I assumed that the database had customer reservation data to do task 3, which is payment with VietcomBank.
+I assumed that the database had customer reservation data to do task 3, which is payment with Vietcombank.

 ## Setup environment for project

 In the root directory of the project, create a file ".env".
-Next, copy the content of the "env.txt" file that I attached to the ".env" file you just created in the project.
+Next, copy the content of the "env.txt" file that I attached in the email to the ".env" file you just created in the project.

 ## Running with docker